-Access from the Luxembourg rail network to the cleaning plant in Luxembourg station and the maintenance centres of the railway undertakings mentioned in 5.3.8 does not require payment of a charge and the wearing of the station installations is included in the train path rates and the use of the electric traction installation.
-Access does not include use of the Luxembourg cleaning plant or of the maintenance centres.
+Access from the National Rail Network to the maintenance centres of the railway undertakings mentioned does not require payment of a charge and the wearing of the station installations is included in the train path rates and the use of the electric traction installation.
+Access does not include use of the maintenance centres.
 The use of the maintenance centres must be agreed to between the applicant and the railway undertakings concerned.